albur/git-manager/README.md

 ## How to run it

-1. Edit the configuration in [config.py](config.py).
+1. Edit the configuration in [src/python/config.py](src/python/config.py).
-2. Start the application: `python -m bottle --server cherrypy --bind 0.0.0.0:8123 app`.
+2. Start the application: `python src/python/app.py`.
 3. Browse it at http://localhost:8123.

 ## API